 12.1.4 Less Lethal Weapons/Techniques Training

 At least biennially, training for less lethal weapons shall occur for employees authorized to use such weapons.
-If the agency authorizes neck restraints or similar weaponless control techniques with a potential for serious injury, training on such techniques is included in this requirement.

-There is no requirement that techniques not authorized by the department be expressly prohibited in a written directive.
-For example, the agency need not establish in a directive that neck restraints are prohibited if the technique has not been authorized.
+There is no requirement that a weapon or technique not authorized by the department be expressly prohibited in a written directive.